Testing Information

 Armed Services Vocational Aptitude Battery

-On Wednesday, March 29 during WEB (1:00 pm), Walton High School will offer an administration of the ASVAB (Armed Services Vocational Aptitude Battery) during PSAT Day.
-Interested juniors and seniors need to register by Monday, March 27.
+On Wednesday, November 15 at 1:00 pm during WEB, Walton High School will offer an administration of the ASVAB (Armed Services Vocational Aptitude Battery).
+Interested juniors and seniors need to register by Monday, November 13.
 Results will be given out 2-3 weeks after test.

 Why should I take the ASVAB?